-Car Repairs That Could Cost Thousands In Fines
+Simple Car Repairs That Can Prevent Thousands in Fines

 Vehicle ownership is almost like a relationship.
 It requires constant maintenance and consideration.
 You have to work to keep things running smoothly, and if you do, you’re rewarded with an excellent, stress-free, even thrilling experience.
 But if you neglect your responsibilities, let things slide, or don’t put the work in that your baby deserves, you might not like the results.